evgenyneu/Auk/README.md

 ## Remote image unit testing

-If you need to verify remote image download in your unit tests please refer to the [moa unit testing manual](https://github.com/evgenyneu/moa/wiki/Unit-testing-with-Moa).
+One can simulate and verify remote image download in your unit tests.
+Please refer to the [moa unit testing manual](https://github.com/evgenyneu/moa/wiki/Unit-testing-with-Moa) for more information.

 ```Swift